OneRaynyDay/oneraynyday.github.io/_posts/2020-05-03-Analyzing-The-Simplest-C++-Program.md

 ### Middle End

 The middle end of `cc1plus` is arguably the biggest and most important part.
 It's often working with an intermediate representation that is neither C++ nor assembly.
 It needs this extra step of compilation in order to make powerful optimizations.
-As mentioned, the middle end's language is called `GIMPLE`, which is a language involving max 3 operands in a single expression.
+As mentioned, the middle end's language is called `GIMPLE` (a subset of language called `GENERIC`), a language which involves max 3 operands in a single expression.
 Merrill's paper on GIMPLE explains the transformation from C++ to GIMPLE for some basic operations (Merill, 2003).
 Here's our simple program in GIMPLE:

 ```c++
 main ()